SNAP: Spay Neuter Assistance Programme

 Every year many thousands of unwanted animals are born in Hong Kong often as a result of accidental mating.
 To prevent this problem, the SPCA advocates that all pets should be neutered particularly given the added health benefits to the animals.

-We recognise, though, that desexing a pet can be expensive so the SPCA may be able to help in one of three ways.
+We recognise, though, that desexing a pet can be expensive so the SPCA may be able to help in one of two ways.

 Current holders of CSSA certificates may be eligible for financial assistance to help them desex their pets.
 Each case is evaluated separately after discussion with the applicant.
 For information contact us on 2802 0501.
 Terms and conditions apply.